Particular/docs.particular.net/samples/open-telemetry/application-insights/sample.md

 ## Introduction

+[Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) (App Insights) provides monitoring and alerting capabilities that can be leveraged to monitor the health of NServiceBus endpoints.

-This sample shows how to capture NServiceBus OpenTelemetry traces and export them to Application Insights in Azure.
+This sample shows how to capture NServiceBus OpenTelemetry traces and export them to App Insights.
 The sample simulates message load and includes a 10% failure rate on processing messages.

 ## Prerequisites

-This sample requires an Application Insights connection string.
+This sample requires an App Insights connection string.

+Note: Although the sample uses Azure Application Insights, the solution itself does not have to run on an Azure message transport.
+This example uses the [Learning Transport](/transports/learning/) but could be modified to run on any [transport](/transports/).

 ## Running the sample